Reason number #456 to love summer? This luxuriously decadent yet relatively, marginally, healthful chocolate zucchini

 How to Freeze Herbs10/25

-When life hands you an abundance of herbal loveliness, pull out your ice cube tray, add some olive oil, and save the loveliness for another day.
+When life hands you an abundance of herbal loveliness, pull out your ice cube tray, add some olive oil, and save that loveliness for another day.

 We could stare at this staggeringly stunning tempura all day—and eat it all night.
 Talk about a nifty tactic to get us to eat our veggies.

 Traditional ratatouille gets sliced, diced, deconstructed, and reimagined--pickled, too--in this fashionably brilliant approach to Indian summer surplus.

 Breakfast.
 Brunch.
 Lunch.
 Dinner.
 Pretty much anytime you need an insanely quick, one-skillet, satiating something, this frittata is the solution.